-This easy homemade fried rice recipe will knock your socks off!
+This easy fried rice recipe will knock your socks off!
 With rice, peas and carrots, eggs, bacon, and a full-flavored sauce, it is truly the best fried rice recipe around!

 While in college, I lived off of Ramen noodles, baked potatoes, and fried rice.
 Who didn’t, right?
 Fried rice is truly the ideal one-pot meal for anyone on a budget.
 It’s super inexpensive to make, containing protein and vegetables, cooks in a matter of minutes, and is quite filling.
 Not to mention delicious!

 All these years later, I have eaten my weight probably five times over in fried rice.
 This recipe is one of my favorite ways to make it.

 What is Fried Rice?